-2 Required minimum shear stress RECP (unvegetated) can sustain without physical damage or excess erosion (>0.5 in soil loss) during a 30-minute flow event in large-scale performance testing, ASTM d6460 or equivalent deemed acceptable by the engineer.
+Required minimum shear stress RECP (unvegetated) can sustain without physical damage or excess erosion (> 12.7 mm (0.5 in) soil loss) during a 30-minute flow event in large-scale testing.

-3 The permissible shear stress levels established for each performance category are based on historical experience with products characterized by Manning's roughness coefficients in the range of 0.01 - 0.05.
+The permissible shear stress levels established for each performance category are based on historical experience with products characterized by Manning's roughness coefficients in the range of 0.01 - 0.05.